 Trump golfs in Florida as COVID relief hangs in the balance

-WEST PALM BEACH, Fla. — After tossing a grenade that threatens to blow up a massive COVID relief and government funding bill and force a government shutdown in the midst of a pandemic, President Donald Trump spent his Christmas Eve golfing in Florida.
+WEST PALM BEACH, Fla. — After tossing a grenade that threatens to blow up a massive COVID relief and government funding bill and force a government shutdown in the midst of a pandemic, President Donald Trump was golfing on Christmas for a second straight day.

 Failure to agree on the bill could deny checks to millions of Americans on the brink.